CDLUC3/uc3-present/opensearch/README.md

 ----

-## Merritt Storage Service calculates
+## Storage Service calculates

-For each cloud storage provided
+For each cloud provider...
 - Bytes added
 - Bytes updated
 - Bytes assembled and zipped